Wednesday, March 6, 2019

 Balanced Energy

-Having balanced energy at all levels is a must to achieve our goals.
-I've learned this from Master Del Pe, a world-renowned life coach, and spiritual guru.
+To achieve our goals, we must have balanced energy at all levels.
+I've learned this from Master Del Pe, a world-renowned life coach and spiritual guru.
 Master Del Pe, known as "MDP" to his students, teaches about balancing our energy on all levels: physical, mental, emotional, and spiritual.
-For instance, having an active material and mental body that is less spiritual doesn't balance you.
-Likewise, having a higher level of mental capacity but with a poor physical body doesn't make your balance either.
-This is fundamental wisdom from a modern sage, Master Del Pe.
+This balance is not just a concept but fundamental wisdom from a modern sage, Master Del Pe, that reassures us that we are on the right path.

 Together with Master Del Pe at Baguio City, Philippines, in May 2011

-To know more about Master Del Pe and his services, visit his website at http://www.masterdelpe.com and http://www.masterdelpe.com, and you will discover his breakthrough programs for health and wellness.
+To learn more about Master Del Pe and his services, visit his websites at http://www.masterdelpe.com and http://www.masterdelpe.com.
+There, you will discover his breakthrough programs for health and wellness.

 Better Health

-To start my new year right, I resolved to avoid drinking soft drinks and take in less sugar.
-I am now into drinking lemon water, a natural colon cleanser or detox.
-I also like consuming turmeric for its anti-inflammation effect.
+To start my new year right, I resolved to avoid soft drinks and consume less sugar.
+I am now into lemon water, a natural colon cleanser or detox.
+I also like turmeric for its anti-inflammatory effect.
 I have been eating too many sweets, and reducing my consumption before it leads to foreseeable health problems would be good.

 Personal Development